Sharavyn Gungaadorj: Life and career

-Before becoming prime minister, Gungaadorj was a member of the State Great Khural (parliament) for the constituency 33 in the Selenge Province and an advisor to the president of Mongolia.
-From 1987 to 21 March 1990 he served concurrently as deputy chairman of the Council of Ministers and minister of agriculture and food industry.
-After the resignation en masse of the Politburo and government, including Prime Minister Dumaagiin Sodnom, on 21 March 1990 in the wake of anti-government demonstrations Sodnom became chairman of the Council of Ministers, or Prime Minister in what was essentially an interim administration before the first free elections could be staged the following September.
+From 1987 to 21 March 1990, he served concurrently as deputy chairman of the Council of Ministers and minister of agriculture and food industry.
+The Politburo and government, including Prime Minister Dumaagiin Sodnom, resigned en masse on 21 March 1990 during the height of the 1990 Democratic Revolution.
+Consequently, Gungaadorj became the chairman of the Council of Ministers, or Prime Minister, in what was essentially an interim administration before the first free elections could be held the following September.
+He was succeeded by Dashiin Byambasüren on 11 September 1990.
+Gungaadorj later served as advisor to the president of the Mongolian People's Republic, Punsalmaagiin Ochirbat, from 1990 to 1991.

-In 1992 he was appointed ambassador from Mongolia to the Democratic People's Republic of Korea and later to Kazakhstan.
-He again became a member of parliament from 2000 to 2004, also serving as the Chairman of the Standing Committee on Environment and Rural Development.
+In 1992, Gungaadorj was appointed ambassador from Mongolia to the Democratic People's Republic of Korea and later to Kazakhstan.

+In the 2000 parliamentary election, Gungaadorj was elected a member of the State Great Khural (parliament) for the 33rd constituency in Selenge Province.
+As a lawmaker for the MPRP from 2000 to 2004, he also served as the chairman of the Standing Committee on Environment and Rural Development.
 He did not stand for parliamentary elections in 2004 and in 2009 acted as an advisor to the Minister of Environment and Tourism.

+Personal life

 Gungaadorj holds a PhD in agricultural sciences, and is a member of the Mongolian Academy of Sciences.
 He is married and has three children.

 Since 1997, Gungaadorj is the managing director of the "Agropro" corporation.